Henry Buchwald: Early life and education

 Buchwald was born in Vienna, Austria, in 1932 to Andor and Renee Buchwald.
 In 1938, his family fled Austria to survive the Nazis.
 Henry and his mother came to New York City where Renee supported them.
 In 1939, Henry's father, who was forced to hide and evade capture by the Nazis in his birthplace of Hungary while he waited for a place on the U.S.'s Hungarian Jewish quota, arrived in New York.
-Henry attended the Bronx High School of Science, and then Columbia College in New York City, graduating as class valedictorian with Summa Cum Laude honor in 1954.
+Henry attended the Bronx High School of Science, and then Columbia College in New York City, graduating as class valedictorian with summa cum laude honor in 1954.
 He pursued further studies by attending Columbia University College of Physicians and Surgeons from which he graduated in 1957 with an M.D. degree.

 He took his internship at the Columbia Presbyterian Hospital in 1957–58, and served in the U.S. Air Force as chief flight surgeon at Strategic Air Command (SAC) Headquarters in Bellevue, Nebraska, until the fall of 1960.
 After the service, Buchwald resumed his studying, earning an M.S. degree in biochemistry and Ph.D. in surgery.

 Career

 During his more than 50 years at the University of Minnesota, Buchwald has been a surgeon, teacher, mentor, researcher, and inventor.
 He is Professor of Surgery and Biomedical Engineering, Director of Graduate Surgical Training, Director of Resident Training, and Director of In-Training Examination.
-He was the first Owen H. and Sarah Davidson Wangensteen Chair in Experimental Surgery from 2001-2004 and holds the post as Emeritus.
+He was the first Owen H. and Sarah Davidson Wangensteen Chair in Experimental Surgery from 2001 to 2004 and holds the post as Emeritus.
 In 2002, the Minnesota Medical Alumni Society of the University of Minnesota presented him with the Harold S. Diehl Lifetime Achievement Award for Outstanding Professional Contributions.

 His long-term research interests include cholesterol and atherosclerosis, obesity surgery, implantable devices, hyperlipidemias, and measurement of blood oxygen transport.
 Early in his career, he discovered that the part of the small intestine called the ileum is the primary site for the absorption or cholesterol and bile acids (the primary end-products of cholesterol metabolism), and, that performing surgery—Buchwald's partial ileal bypass surgery—a procedure that bypasses part of the ileum, lowers cholesterol levels and dramatically improves the lives of those with familial hypercholesterolemia.